deanturpin/superdean.com/marriage.md

 # Marriage watches

-If you want to fit a movement in a non-standard case.
+If you want to fit a movement in a non-standard case and make use of a perfectly good old movement.

 | Movement | Ligne | Reference |
 |---|---|---|